 Jaybird is killing the game, as it has been for quite some time.
 With the release of the Jaybird Run, the company is finally moving out of the wired era, and into the wireless age.

 Despite being the company’s first such iteration, you can definitely tell that some cues have been taken from previous products.
-But in the end, what you get is a solid product from a company that you trust and love.
+But in the end, what you get is a solid product from a company that you trust and love, for about $110.

-But what you get for that $180 is a high-quality product that will survive anything that you throw at it.
+What you get for that $110 is a high-quality product that will survive anything that you throw at it.
 If you want to pick up a set for yourself, hit the button below and let us know what you think.